amlalejini/evolutionary-consequences-of-plasticity/experiments/README.md

 - Non-plastic (no-sensors), constant environment

 This experiment is conducted in two phases.
 In the first phase, we evolve populations for 200K updates.
 In the second phase, we evolve populations for another 200K updates; however, for sensor-enabled populations in fluctuating environments, we only transfer plastic populations to the second phase.

+# 2021-01-14 - complex features

+In these runs, we compare the capacity for plastic and non-plastic populations to evolve and retain complex features in fluctuating environments.

+Conditions

+- Non-plastic (no-sensors), fluctuating environment
+- Plastic (sensors), fluctuating environment
+- Non-plastic (no-sensors), constant environment

+This experiment is conducted in two phases.
+In the first phase, we evolve populations for 200K updates.
+In the second phase, we evolve populations for another 200K updates; however, for sensor-enabled populations in fluctuating environments, we only transfer plastic populations to the second phase.